Inedo/inedo-docs/Content/proget/sca/policies.md

 Names support wildcards.
 For example, `MyCorp.*` will match all packages that start with `MyCorp.`.
 You can specify multiple wildcards, although that may be confusing and isn't recommended.

-Versions support wildcards in the same format as names, and they also support internval range syntax, which is slightly more complicated.
+Versions support wildcards in the same format as names, and they also support interval range syntax, which is slightly more complicated.
 For example:

 * `1.3.1` means "exactly version 1.3.1"
 * `1.3.*` means "any version that starts with 1.3."